minhphuc2544/octaltask-api/README.md

 npm run build
 npm run start
 ```
+- The API will be available at http://localhost:3000

-The API Gateway will expose HTTP endpoints and forward them to microservices via gRPC.
+- The API Gateway will expose HTTP endpoints and forward them to microservices via gRPC.

 ## 📦 Proto Files